Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Space-time as a partial order

-From here, we can derive a more technical equivalent formulation of conicality that we will refer to as \emph{location symmetry}, as is detailed in \cref{sec:location-symmetry}.
+Having established these notions for ORVs, we can derive a more technical equivalent formulation of conicality that we will refer to as \emph{location symmetry}, as is detailed in \cref{sec:location-symmetry}.
 This formulation will be a vital ingredient in the proofs of our main results in \cref{sec:compat-indec}.
 In the particularly simple case of $\XX \subset \SC, \YY_1, \YY_2 \in \SC$, it can be written as

 Generally, location symmetry captures the intuition that if two non-disjoint sets of ORVs (with $\XX$ being their overlap) share the same joint future, this is either due to the joint future of the overlapping ORVs $\XX$ being contained in joint futures of ORVs $\YY_1$ and $\YY_2$ outside the overlap, or due to the latter ORVs being embedded at the same location (i.e., the embedding is degenerate).